Connor-McCartney/Connor-McCartney.github.io/_pages/misc/git.md

 git merge [branch-name]  # merges this branch into your current active branch

-git rebase [branch-name]  # rebases your current active branch on top of the given branch
+git rebase [branch-name]  # rebases your current active branch on top of the given branch.
+Never rebase commits that others are using!